 The dashboard is the home screen for all iPoint activities.
-Here you will find a number of informational details for completing your work as well as navigational tools to help you get to specific details within iPoint.
+Here you will find details for completing your work and navigational tools to help you get to specific information within iPoint.

 At the top of the screen, you will find navigation arrows to the left and right of the iPoint logo.
 These arrows are displayed on nearly every screen and help with forward and backward navigation.

-- <: The back arrow will take you to the screen you were viewing prior to accessing the current screen.
+- <: The back arrow will take you to the screen you viewed before accessing the current screen.

 - >: The forward arrow is active after you have navigated backward.